top of page

 An Bille um Chosaint Beatha na hÉireann

-(Irish Life Protection)
+(Irish Life Protection Act)

 The "Voluntary Assisted Dying Bill 2024" aims to legalize assisted dying in Ireland, but TAIMID Ireland aims have it stopped.